gabrielazanova/Workout_App/README.md

-You may NOT reproduce and distribute copies of the Work or Derivative Works thereof in any medium, with or without modifications, and in Source or Object form unless permission is granted from the author.
+You may NOT reproduce and distribute copies of the Work or Derivative Works thereof in any medium, with or without modifications, and in Source or Object form, unless permission is granted from the author.

 # Acknowledgments
 Idea for the application: Konstantin Velkov (https://velkovkonstantin.herokuapp.com/)